Censolo/unisi-biblio-checker/README.md

 Done ✔

 ## DEVELOPER INFO 🔬
-The dependencies are included inside the zipped .pyz file, they are omitted in the gh files. to get them yourself for development check [request library page](https://pypi.org/project/requests/).
+The dependencies are included inside the zipped .pyz file, they are omitted in the gh files.
+To get them yourself for development check [request library page](https://pypi.org/project/requests/).